-The limited liability company is offers the limited liability protections of a corporation along with the flow-through taxation benefits of a partnership.
+The limited liability company offers the limited liability protections of a corporation along with the flow-through taxation benefits of a partnership.
 It has quickly gained popularity among entrepreneurs, attorneys, accountants and venture capitalists.
 Federal income taxation under Sub-chapter K of the Internal Revenue Code provides members of a LLC with a greater amount of flexibility than is available to shareholders of a corporation electing to be taxed under Sub-Chapter S of the Code.
 In addition, a LLC provides its members with ease of operation and flexibility in ownership which the shareholders of a corporation lack.
-Our lawyers work closely with clients in determining whether the LLC is the appropriate entity choice for the contemplated business, organize the limited liability company with the Secretary of State and prepare and draft the enterprise's limited liability company operating agreement.
+Our lawyers work closely with clients in determining whether the LLC is the appropriate entity choice for the contemplated business, organize the limited liability company with the Secretary of State and prepare and draft the enterprise’s limited liability company operating agreement.
 In some cases, operating agreements need be only relatively short straight-forward contracts between the owners of the LLC identifying each of their rights and obligations.
 In other instances the LLC ownership group requires the careful structuring of highly-complex ownership rights and obligations and allocations and distributions of profits and losses.

 Frequently Asked Questions About Limited Liability Companies

-Organizing a Limited Liability Company in Massachusetts.
+Organizing A Limited Liability Company In Massachusetts.
 An overview of the processes and considerations involved in starting and operating a limited liability company in the Commonwealth of Massachusetts.

 Choice of Entity Considerations.
 Unsure whether to form a corporation or limited liability company?
 Read about corporation and limited liability choice of entity considerations.